 The mode can also be turned off and co-op set to work normally, but we can see this being a real ground-breaking step in the right direction for action games going forward.

-Needless to say, the PC edition looked fantastic.
+The PC version we played in LA and London looked stunning.
 Typically Borderlands, with its cell-shaded graphical effects, but sharp and detailed too.
 Some might bemoan the fact that the visual style hasn't changed much in a decade, but not us.
 We loved the unique quality to the series and the third chapter continues the trend with aplomb.